Byzantine–Sasanian War of 602–628: Heraclius' rebellion

-At about the same time rebellions began in Roman Syria and Palaestina Prima in the wake of Heraclius' revolt.
+At about the same time rebellions began in Roman Syria and Palaestina Prima in the wake of Heraclius's revolt.
 In 609 or 610 the Patriarch of Antioch, Anastasius II, died.
 Many sources claim that the Jews were involved in the fighting, though it is unclear where they were members of factions and where they were opponents of Christians.
 Phocas responded by appointing Bonus as comes Orientis (Count of the East) to stop the violence.
 Bonus punished the Greens, a horse racing party, in Antioch for their role in the violence in 609.

 Heraclius the Elder sent his nephew Nicetas to attack Egypt.
 Bonus went to Egypt to try to stop Nicetas, but was defeated by the latter outside Alexandria.
 In 610, Nicetas succeeded in capturing the province, establishing a power base there with the help of Patriarch John the Almsgiver, who was elected with the help of Nicetas.